Blue Mountain Early Learning Hub – serves Umatilla, Union and Morrow Counties

 MISSION: Together, Washington County Early Learning Community partners will develop and implement an early learning system that provides opportunities, services and supports needed to ensure children ages birth through six and their families are prepared for educational and life success.

-Eastern Oregon Community Based Services Hub – serves Baker, Malheur, and Wallowa Counties
+Eastern Oregon Early Learning Hub – serves Baker, Malheur, and Wallowa Counties

 Backbone Organization: Malheur Education Service District

 VISION: The vision of the Eastern Oregon Community Based Services Hub is a seamless and coordinated system that provides equitable opportunities for all children and their families in Baker, Malheur, and Wallowa Counties to succeed in school and life.

 MISSION: The mission of the Eastern Oregon Community Based Services Hub is to create a coordinated system of community based services, from preschool through college and career readiness, to ensure all Eastern Oregon children reach their full potential.

 Four Rivers Early Learning Hub – serves Gilliam, Hood River and Sherman Counties